ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 Z = \frac{\hat{p}_1 - \hat{p}_2} {\sqrt{p(1-p)(\frac{1}{N_1} + \frac{1}{N_2})}}
 $$

 Here, $p$ is still a nuisance parameter.
 We can perform inference on it if we assume that the rates in the two groups are equal.
 But, if we want to test whether they're equal, we have to eliminate it somehow.
-A common approach is to replace it with it's maximum likelihood estimator:
+A common approach is to replace it with its maximum likelihood estimator:

 $$
 \hat{p} = \frac{\hat{p}_1N_1 + \hat{p}_2N_2 }{N_1 + N_2}